Tricks to help digestion.

 Here are 3 helpful tricks to help with digestion (including ‘Trojan horse’ trick!).

 It may be useful for IBS-d sufferers!

-Eat insoluble fiber foods, to help food pass smoothly through the digestive system.
+Eat soluble fiber foods, to help food pass smoothly through the digestive system.

-In the nutshell: if you’re planning to eat something that’s harder to digest (like a slice of pizza), mix it with insoluble fiber to help get things moving.
+In the nutshell: if you’re planning to eat something that’s harder to digest (like a slice of pizza), mix it with soluble fiber to help get things moving.